 We’ve always loved Greece.
 And, I mean…what’s not to love?
 Lazy days sailing between paradise islands.
 Partying in Mykonos.
 Gawping at otherworldly Santorini sunsets.
 Exploring ancient ruins in Athens and Naxos.
 Falling for the steep villages and pure white coves of Corfu.
 Then there’s the souvlaki.
 The ouzo.
 The gyros.
 The salads.
 The wine.
 Arghh just get me to Greece already.

 But where to begin?
 Well that’s a very good question.
 So good in fact, we thought we’d answer it.
-So, from ancient ruins to vibrant towns, sandy beaches to olive groves, here are the best paces to visit in Greece.
+So, from ancient ruins to vibrant towns, sandy beaches to olive groves, here are the best places to visit in Greece.

 Let’s kick things off with Greece’s storied capital, Athens, shall we?
 And for history buffs, you may have just found heaven.
 This place is jam-packed with archeological sites and wonders of antiquity.
 Take the Acropolis, home to the Parthenon, built as a temple wayyy back in 447 BC.
 (Yep, nearly 500 years before JC himself).